bekhzod0725/sinkholelist/README.md

 ### **aiplatforms\_custom\_unbound\_view**

 A custom Unbound configuration to block AI chat platforms, intended for kid devices.
-This is based on @Caesarovich[https://github.com/Caesarovich]'s DNS blocklist for AI Tools"[https://github.com/Caesarovich/dns-blocklist-ai], except `duckduckgo.com` was removed from the list.
+This is based on [@Caesarovich](https://github.com/Caesarovich)'s ["DNS blocklist for AI Tools"](https://github.com/Caesarovich/dns-blocklist-ai), except `duckduckgo.com` was removed from the list.

 You can add the contents to Unbound's "Custom Options" or download it directly to `/var/unbound/<filename>.conf` and reference it using: